Using a Basic Scientific Calculator

 - Exponentiation (xy): To raise a number to a power, enter the base number, press

-, enter the exponent, and press=
+xy, enter the exponent, and press=.

-. - Logarithms (log): To find the logarithm of a number, press
+Example: To calculate (2^3), enter2 xy 3 =, which gives8. - Logarithms (log): To find the logarithm of a number, press

-and enter the number.
+logand enter the number.

-Example: To find (log{10}(100)), presslog 100 =
+Example: To find (log{10}(100)), presslog 100 =, which gives2.

 Inverse and Percent